 Thousands of consumers fall victim each year to the many misleading or illegal business practices to which companies may resort in order to maintain a presence in a competitive marketplace.
 Not only does our Consumer Fraud team seek damages for consumer losses, but we also strive to pursue consumer fraud litigation that is impactful and discourages future businesses from taking advantage of those who support their products and services.
 Our team additionally represents whistleblowers in qui tam whistleblower lawsuits.
 Learn more about our Consumer Protection Litigation.

 Sometimes a single voice can bring about justice for many.
 Motley Rice supports those whistleblowers who feel corporate wrongdoing should not stay hidden in the shadows.
 Filing a whistleblower claim can be an emotional and complex endeavor, but the 2010 Dodd-Frank Act offers incentives and protection to those filing whistleblower lawsuits against individuals or companies who have allegedly violated tax or federal securities laws.
-Led by whistleblower attorneys Rebecca Katz, who served nearly nine years as a senior counsel for the SEC's Enforcement Division, and Mark Labaton, a former federal prosecutor, the Motley Rice whistleblower legal team has the experience to handle complex whistleblower claims.
+Led by whistleblower attorneys Rebecca Katz, who served nearly nine years as a senior counsel for the SEC's Enforcement Division, the Motley Rice whistleblower legal team has the experience to handle complex whistleblower claims.
 Learn more about our qui tam and SEC whistleblower lawsuits.